 Black Holes are decidedly cool though.
-They are predictable artifacts of Binary Field Theory, in the same way that Periodic Table Elements are predictable.
+They are predictable artifacts of Binary Dimension Theory, in the same way that Periodic Table Elements are predictable.
 Like Periodic Table Elements and Black Holes, other quantized constructs are predictable and unavoidable because they are part of the same fractal structure which self-repeats as it scales.

 So what happens to Black Holes?
 That’s like asking what happens to a whirlpool in a babbling brook.
 The answer is, that Black Holes and Babbling Brook Whirlpools are scaled fractals of each other.
 They can exist, only in a particular Dimensional Density.

 When the Dimensional Density varies, the observed object appears or disappears.

 As long as there is flowing water, there will be whirlpools.

 As long as there is Dimension, there will be Black Holes.